 Manufacturers may include a few fine points that might make a tool better suited to your projects and work style.

 - Safety is a key issue with these tools, and the best cordless finish nailers all have a tip that prevents firing unless depressed against the workpiece.
 That means it can’t accidentally fire nails into the air.

 - The weight of the cordless finish nailer may not mean much to the occasional DIYer but can have an impact on a pro using the tool for long periods.
-Gas finished nailers are lightest, starting at about 4.5 pounds.
-Battery-powered models run from about 5.5 lbs. but most are 8 to 12 pounds.
+Gas finished nailers are the lightest, starting at about 4.5 pounds.
+Battery-powered models run from about 5.5 pounds, but most are 8 to 12 pounds.

-- Although all cordless finish nailers have non-marring tips to protect the workpiece, damage can occur if the tool is fired when the magazine is empty.
+- Although all cordless finish nailers have nonmarring tips to protect the workpiece, damage can occur if the tool is fired when the magazine is empty.
 Better models have a trigger lockout that prevents this.

 The in-depth look at the technical specifications of cordless finish nailers above explains many aspects of these versatile tools.
 However, there may be some specific areas that need clarification when it comes to different types of nailers.
 The following provides answers to questions that crop up regularly.

 Q. Can a finish nailer be used for framing?

 No, it’s not recommended.
 Framing nails are longer and thicker than finish nails to provide a stronger fix.
 A 15-gauge cordless finish nailer comes close, but you’re better off using a framing nailer.